newrelic/nr-handbook/MD/Alerts.md

 **Error Rate**
 * Monitored by APM & Browser

-These are the basic defaults Acme Corp recommends you use.
+These are the basic defaults Your Company recommends you use.
 That said, we recommend you add more metrics depending on the applications you are monitoring.
 For example, Storefront applications should send attributes mapping to revenue generation & potential for lost revenue.

 For example, errors occuring on purchase pages can represent potential lost revenue.
 You should also utilise funnel queries to view cases where the shopping cart page was abandoned prior to purchase.